michaelbruce/arch-configuration/README.md

 - full disk encryption (LUKS)
 - -update won't work if pactree isn't present (install pacman-contrib in this case)
+- Bluetooth requires that AutoEnable=true be set under [Policy] in /etc/bluetooth/main.conf to power on at boot.

 ## OLD README CONTENT (come back to this)